Astr0clad/quail_docs/localization/Vision.md

 First, one must create a `KalmanFilterLocalizer` with the robot starting position and robot looptime (50ms default for FTC, 20ms default in FRC)

+!!!primary
-- Note that the initial position does not matter if the vision reports a position on startup
+The initial position does not matter if the vision reports a position on startup !!!

 After the localizer has been created, simply call the KalmanFilterLocalizer.update() with the vision pose, the field-relative